jeremy379/famous-interactive-laradock/README.md

 ## Php.ini

    - You can add specific info to the php.ini by updating the `laravel.ini` file in the php-fpm directory.
    - To add more execution time for your script, add this in the `laravel.ini`

          max_execution_time=480
          default_socket_timeout=3600
          request_terminate_timeout=480

-     And this in you rnginx config file
+        And this in your nginx config file

             fastcgi_read_timeout 480;

         Just before

             include fastcgi_params;